Miami Heat's Arena Undergoing Name Change

 MIAMI (CBSMiami) – When the Miami Heat return to play next season, it won’t be at the American Airlines Arena.

 Crews began removing signage outside the arena on Monday.
-They’re converting it to the new name: FTX Arena.READ MORE: Sensor Tech More Than A Decade & $100 Million In The Making Promises To Stop Drunk Driving Before It Begins
+They’re converting it to the new name: FTX Arena.READ MORE: Disney Cruise Line To Set Sail On 2-Night COVID Test Cruise

 The Heat played its first game in the arena in January of 2000.
-And with the inauguration of the arena came the naming rights from American Airlines.READ MORE: Graduation For Miami-Dade Seniors Begin Tuesday At 3 Venues
+And with the inauguration of the arena came the naming rights from American Airlines.READ MORE: Miami Weather: Some Sun, Passing Showers & Thunderstorms

 Some fans stopped by the arena Tuesday to get a last look at the old name.

-“American Airlines, the name of the arena, is ending,” said Heat fan Joel, “and I wanted to remember it with more pictures.”MORE NEWS: 2 Men Found Shot In Miami's Midtown District
+“American Airlines, the name of the arena, is ending,” said Heat fan Joel, “and I wanted to remember it with more pictures.”MORE NEWS: Hurricane Special: Emergency Managers Stress Early Prep, Shelters Will Have COVID Precautions

 The new name, FTX Arena, becomes official on Friday.